 Breakthrough Parenting Strategies for the Distracted, Disorganized or Chaotic Child

-Please join Lori Benson Adams, M.Ed. of Breakthrough Learning Solutions this coming February in an insight-packed, highly practical webinar series entitled Breakthrough Parenting Strategies for the Distracted, Disorganized or Chaotic Child.
-In four weekly, 90-minute sessions, you will be able to experience, up-close and personal, strategies for success in areas of impulse control, time management, organization and increased independence.
+Please join Lori Benson Adams, M.Ed. of Breakthrough Learning Solutions in an insight-packed, highly practical webinar series entitled Breakthrough Parenting Strategies for the Distracted, Disorganized or Chaotic Child.
+In four, 90-minute sessions, you will be able to experience, up-close and personal, strategies for success in areas of impulse control, time management, organization and increased independence.

 Lori is known nationally for her warm, relatable and compassionate perspective on living and working with children with unique learning needs.
 During this Parenting Series, Lori will provide simple, ready-to-use methods to make life more calm and organized for all involved!

-Register soon as seats are limited.
-Join Lori for a cup of coffee and tap into your very own personal learning specialist who has lived through it all herself!
-Click on each image below for more information and registration.
+Register for anyone of the view on demand courses below, sit down with a cup of coffee and tap into your very own personal learning specialist who has lived through it all herself!